antonioleal/myslackbuilds/0/README.md

     Script: 0slackware-package-dependencies
     Effect: Inspect a binary file and check discover its package dependencies.

+    Script: 0takeover
+    Effect: copies and modifies a SlackBuild from "slackbuilds" to "myslackbuilds" so that it is prepared for you to takeover its maintenance.
+            Your need to edit YOURNAME, YOUREMAIL and YOURCOPYRIGHT variables in the 0takeover script, unless you want to use mine ;-)

     Script: 0tar
     Effect: creates a "slackbuild".tar.gz pack ready to be submitted on the folder 0/slackbuild under the SlackBuild you are working.